vangoghworldwide/linkedart/README.md

 --- | -----

 ### Exhibitions
 Artworks are used for exhibitions.
 An exhibition is identified by a name, the organisation that carried it out and the time that it took place.
+Every exhibition MUST HAVE an identifying URI.
+A blank node for an exhibition is not allowed.

 ```json
 {